jordanhudgens/dissecting-rails-6-demo/README.md

 Next todos:

-> Implement pagintaion for posts and add other post content
+> Style the action links in the guidehelper guide_actions helper method and add delete